duckie-team/quack-quack-android/README.md

 ## License

-QuackQuack is designed and developed by 2022 SungbinLand, Team Duckie, and licensed under MIT. please see the [License](LICENSE) file.
+QuackQuack is designed and developed by 2022 Duckie Team, and licensed under MIT. please see the [License](LICENSE) file.